vinnywiz/Peer-to-Peer-Lending/README.md

 The second data is the loan data.
 The loan data includes actual loan information about applicants whose listings are approved and who received a loan from the Prosper Lending platform.
 In addition, the loan data has information about loan characteristics such as loan interest rate, loan amount, loan maturities, principal payments, balance, etc.

 The loan data include our target feature, the Loan Status column.
 This column contains information that signifies if a loan is a bad loan (Defaulted, Charge-off & Cancelled) or not a bad loan (Current & Completed).
+We assumed that our current loans will end up being completed but as part of our future work we intend to relax this assumption.
 Some of the features in the listings and loan data are only relevant after loan issuance and are therefore not available to investors at the time of investing.
 We used the [Prosper Data Dictionary](https://www.prosper.com/Downloads/Services/Documentation/ProsperDataExport_Details.html) to better understand the features available to investors before a loan issuance.

 # 3. Methodology